sendgrid/docs/source/Classroom/Troubleshooting/Account_Administration/i_didnt_receive_the_password_reset_email.md

   show: true
 ---

-There are a few things to take into account when requesting a password reset;
+There are a few things to take into account when requesting a password reset:

-1. Make sure you are putting in your username and not your email address in the password reset screen.
+* Make sure you are entering your username and not your email address in the password reset screen.

-2. Make sure you are expecting the email at the correct address.
-The password reset will be sent to email you have in your SendGrid Account settings.
+* Ensure that you are expecting the email at the correct address.
+The password reset will be sent to email you have in your SendGrid account settings for the username you enter.

-3. It is possible that you cannot login because the bililng dept has terminated your account due to non-payment.
-In that case you should have received several emails detailing this and again these emails are going to the email you have in your SendGrid Account settings.
+* It is also possible that you cannot login because our billing team has terminated your account due to non-payment.
+In this case you would have received several emails detailing the reason behind the terminatio.
+These emails are also going to the email you have in your SendGrid account settings.

-4. The email may be in your SPAM or Junk folder.
-Be sure to check there, and if you do find it there, mark it as "not spam".
+* The reset email may be in your SPAM or Junk folder.
+If you do find it there, be sure to mark it as "not spam".

-**For security reasons, Sendgrid Support agents cannot change account passwords.
-Sorry about that! **
+**For security reasons, Sendgrid support agents cannot change account passwords.**